BePo65/license-downloader/README.md

 npx license-downloader --source ./license-report.json --licDir ./license-files --download
 ```

-The downloaded licenses and a copy of the 'license-report.json' file with properties 'licenseFileLink' added are saved to the './license-files' directory (option `--licDir`).
+A copy of the 'license-report.json' file with properties 'licenseFileLink' added is saved to the './license-files' directory (defined in option `--licDir`).
+The downloaded licenses are save in a subdirectory named 'licenses' in the directory defined in `--licDir`.

+If option `--licDir` is missing, the modified 'license-report.json' file and the 'licenses' subdirectory are written to the path of the source file.

 ### Usage without downloading the license files:
 ```sh